PaulskPt/M5Stack-NTP-Clock/README.md

 i) in dt_handler() added functionality for a 24 hour clock instead of 12 hour with am/pm
 j) in dt_handler() added functionality to display the day-of-the-week (using the added global char array daysOfTheWeek[7][12])
 k) added function disp_msg() to display informative/warning or error messages
+l) added the blinking of the power led to indicate when date and/or time is read and displayed
-l) added a function disp_frame() which builds the static texts on the display
+m) added a function disp_frame() which builds the static texts on the display
-m) in dt_handler() added functionality to update only the most frequently changed data: the time.
+n) in dt_handler() added functionality to update only the most frequently changed data: the time.
 The date and day-of-the-week will only updated when necessary.
-The measures in l) and m) make the appearance of the display more 'quiet'.
+The measures in m) and n) make the appearance of the display more 'quiet'.
 ```